erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 ### Check if Android still starts
-just restart the phone, and see if Android still works
+just restart the phone, and see if Android still works If isn't boot or looping or animation, use MIUI recovery or other recoveries for wiping data.

 ## [Next step: Install Windows](/guide/English/2-install-en.md)